Gold rises as safe-haven demand, rate cut bets keep prices elevated

 "Despite gradual shift towards surplus, we believe (palladium) prices may rally modestly this year," HSBC said in a note.

-(Reporting by Anjana Anil in Bengaluru; Editing by Sharon Singleton and Louise Heavens)
+(Reporting by Anjana Anil in Bengaluru; Editing by Sharon Singleton, Louise Heavens and Andrea Ricci)